 Diwali the Festival of Lights India

 Diwali is the festival of lights in India and is a much-awaited event happening across the country.
 It is celebrated in all parts of the country with idols worshipped in certain states.
 The idol of Kali (the most powerful goddess of Hindu mythology) is worshipped in leading states before the Christmas celebrations start pouring in.
-Candlelight, firecrackers are added charms to the festivity that really puts this event at the forefront of all celebrations.
+Candlelight, and firecrackers are added charms to the festivity that really puts this event at the forefront of all celebrations.